 Kate Coomes PMA®-CPT

 Kate Coomes has been a Pilates student since 2009.
 After a lifetime of running, skiing, and biking, she began to feel stronger and seemed to get “more” out of every activity when pilates was added to the mix.
 Pleased and intrigued, Kate decided to deepen my understanding of pilates.
 She received her Polestar Studio Pilates Practitioner certification in March of 2013.
-After a career as a product manager in the analytics and information management industry, and then as a stay-at-home mom, Kate discovered her love of sharing pilates with others and helping them feel stronger and healthier.
-Kate holds a Bachelor of Business and a Bachelor of Fine Arts from Gonzaga University and a Masters in Business Administration from the University of St. Thomas in Minneapolis, Minnesota.
-Kate is married to Thomas Coomes, MD a board-certified emergency physician.
-They have two sons that attend Gonzaga Prep.
+After a career as a product manager in the analytics and information management industry, Kate discovered her love of sharing pilates with others and helping them feel stronger, healthier and balanced.
+Kate holds a Bachelor of Business and a Bachelor of Fine Arts from Gonzaga University and a Masters in Business Administration from the University of St. Thomas in Minneapolis, MN

 Julie Swenson - PMA®-CPT